Open-Cap-Table-Coalition/Open-Cap-Format-OCF/README.md

 8. [Vesting Schedules File(s)](/schema/files/VestingSchedulesFile.schema.json) - One or more files storing vesting schedules used by the issuer.

-**At the moment, we recommend combining all of these files into a single compressed file with a \*.ocf extension:**
+**At the moment, we recommend combining all of these files into a single compressed file with a \*.ocf.zip extension:**

 ![](docs/images/OCF%20Container.png)

-We are working on sample tooling to interact with compressed \*.ocf files.
+We are working on sample tooling to interact with compressed \*.ocf.zip files.

+**You can also break out the various OCF Types and OCF Objects and make those available separately via API or other, suitable mechanism.
+The key part of OCF is the data structure, not the container itself, though, to ensure complete cap table integrity, a full cap table export is recommended.**

 ### Event-Driven Architecture